saraclohisey/lab_handbook/Lab_Handbook.md

 ### Line Managers and Supervisors

 Line managers and supervisors are responsible for the day-to-day admin associated with us being a lab.
-Double check who your line manager is if you are a staff member and check in with them regularly.
+Double-check who your line manager is if you are a staff member and check in with them regularly.
 Below we'll use Line Manager to mean both.

-### Lab Meetings - Wednesdays @ 2pm
+### Lab Meetings - Wednesdays @ 2:30pm at Roslin

 Contribute in lab meeting and come prepared – especially if you are the primary presenter!
-30 minute long Lab Meetings are held once a week at 2pm on Wednesday on baillielab.net/zoom.
+30 minute long Lab Meetings are held once a week at 2:30pm on Wednesday on baillielab.net/zoom, room 1-113 or at the PSH.
 Lab members will take turns leading.
 A schedule assigning weeks is available at baillielab.net/internal.
 When it is your week to present you have the options of:
-* Leading the discussion of a journal article or topic of your choice.
 * Getting feedback on a manuscript you are working on.
-* Presenting an update on an in progress or completed project.
+* Presenting an update on an in-progress or completed project.
 * Giving a practice talk for an upcoming seminar, conference presentation or interview talk.

-Note: If leading the discussion of a journal article, or your own manuscript the paper should be sent to the lab email list at least 3 days before lab meeting to give adequate time for reading.

 ### Journal club - Every second Friday @ 11am

 Along with the chance to present interesting papers at lab meeting, you're invited to take part in journal club which is held mostly online.
-There is a slack channel for this if you'd like to join and talk to Maaike about being put on the rota.
+There is a slack channel for this if you'd like to join and talk to Josh about being put on the rota.
 Journal club helps us learn about the different subjects in the lab different people work on, but also a chance to talk about fun and interesting science.
 One week it's a complicated algorithm, the next an ethical discussion and sometimes it's just pretty microscope pictures :)

 ### Meetings - One-on-one and project meetings

 * Show up to scheduled meetings and be on time.
 * Email Kenny and Jen if you'd like a one-on-one with Kenny.
-* If you need to speak to Kenny outwith these times, send an email or slack to schedule with him.
+* If you need to speak to Kenny outwith these times, send an emailto schedule with him.
 * If you'd like a one-on-one with a post doc just email or slack them!